ShreyasJenner/audio-metadata-reader/README.md

 ## About the Project

 A exif-inspired tool/library to read metadata from audio files.
+It prints text information onto the terminal and can also recreate image data for viewing

 ### Supported Formats